ShaheenHossain/eagle-12.1/doc/setup/cdn.rst

 Step 2: Configure the eagle instance with your zone
 --------------------------------------------------

-In the Eagle ERP back end, go to the :guilabel:`Website Settings`: menu, then activate the CDN support and copy/paste your zone URL in the :guilabel:`CDN Base URL` field.
+In the Eagle back end, go to the :guilabel:`Website Settings`: menu, then activate the CDN support and copy/paste your zone URL in the :guilabel:`CDN Base URL` field.
 This field is only visible and configurable if you have developer mode activated.